 Common issues with downloading files and folders from the Internet is that sometimes, it just doesn’t happen.
-And depending on your web browser you use, managing your downloads can vary.
+And depending on the web browser you use, managing your downloads can vary.
 When a user clicks the link to download a file, it either instantly gets opened for viewing or downloaded to the computer.
 The file opens for viewing if the browser supports its format.
 If there’s any problem encountered, the file refuses to open.
-The troubleshooting steps described in the guide below for Firefox and Chrome browser can come to your rescue.
+The troubleshooting steps described in the guide below for Firefox and Chrome browsers can come to your rescue.

 Chrome browser cannot download or save files

 In the Chrome browser, the solutions differ somewhat from the Firefox browser.
 For example, you’ll need to look at the specific error message and then proceed accordingly.
-Here are the different error messages alongside with their fixes.
+Here are the different error messages alongside their fixes.

 1] NETWORK-FAILED error message